 What happens now?

 The lack of security in Germany’s IT landscape has been shown in public media once again.
-Many politicians are pleading for laws that enforce 2-Factor-Authentication and strong passwords to be used by major software companies.
+As a result, many politicians are pleading for laws that enforce 2-Factor-Authentication and strong passwords to major software companies.

 “We are not securing data, we are securing people.” — Katarina Barley